-One of the most important tools to achieve financial freedom and early retirement is to have a great budget – and to stick to it.
+One of the most important tools to achieve financial independence and early retirement (the concept known as ‘FIRE’ where I am mostly focused on the ‘FI’ part) is to have a great budget – and to stick to it.
 In the following, I will show you how to make a good budget.

 Your budget should consist of two overall categories:

 Your income should always be your take-home income (i.e. after taxes – the money that you have available on your account).